cindy-l/Simple-Kanban-Board/README.md

    npm install
    ```

-2. Runs the app in the development mode.
+2. Runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.

    ```bash
    npm run dev